 It has been expected that Psychological Distress increases during the COVID-19 pandemic (Tindle & Moustafa, 2021; Abdul Latif et al., 2022).
 The level of psychological distress is found out to be linked to COVID19-related stressors such as being diagnosed and belonging to a group of positive patients.
 Moreover, those who have COVID-19-related anxiety are found to have past experiences of trauma and have suffered from clinically significant depression.
 Thus, Psychological distress might be a trigger prior to COVID-19 anxiety (Lahav, 2020).
 It was found that the pandemic was associated with various mental health problems such as anxiety and psychological distress (McPhee et al, 2020).
 Few pieces of research concerning medical frontliners about their mental health conditions and some are just exclusive to nurses (Labrague et al, 2020).
 Moreover, in the Philippines, it is more focused on the citizens and the patients.
 Furthermore, the medical frontliners have been asking for psychological interventions.
-In other countries, psychological distress has not been explored as to their association with each other.
-Moreover, anxiety and psychological distress has not been explored as to their association with each other.
+In other countries, psychotherapy and counseling are provided however, in the country, few organizations have acknowledged providing such interventions (Biana & Joaquin, 2020).
+The social support of frontliners concerning anxiety and psychological distress has not been explored as to their association with each other.
 Moreover, anxiety particularly in COVID-19 anxiety has been found to increase along with psychological distress.
 Therefore, this study seeks to explore the mediation of perceived social support in the relationship between COVID-19 anxiety and Psychological Distress.

 The objective of this study is to identify the levels of COVID-19 anxiety, psychological distress, and social support of Medical Frontliners and to establish the mediation effect of perceived social support on the relationship between COVID-19 Anxiety and Psychological Distress.
 The study will describe the level of COVID19 anxiety of the medical frontliners.
 It will also ascertain the level of Psychological Distress and measure the level of Perceived Social Support.
-Moreover, it will establish the significance of the relationship between COVID-19 Anxiety and Psychological Distress, and Perceived Social Support, and COVID-19 Anxiety and Perceived Social Support.
-Lastly, this will determine the mediating effect of perceived Social Support on the relationship between COVID-19 anxiety and Perceived Social Support.
+Moreover, it will establish the significance of the relationship between COVID-19 Anxiety and Psychological Distress, Psychological Distress, and Perceived Social Support, and COVID-19 Anxiety and Perceived Social Support.
 Lastly, this will determine the mediating effect of perceived Social Support on the relationship between COVID-19 anxiety and Psychological Distress.